 - Puella Magi Madoka Magica: Eternal: Part two of the Compilation Movie, released on October 13, 2012.

 - Puella Magi Madoka Magica: Rebellion: Part three of the Compilation Movie, released on October 26, 2013.
 A true sequel to the anime, originally intended to be its second season.
 The movie also introduces a new magical girl, Nagisa Momoe, to the team.

-Late-Arrival Spoiler Warning: Puella Magi Madoka Magica is one of the most popular anime franchises in the anime fandom as of the winter 2011 season.
-In other words, there are a great deal of SPOILERS below — most marked, some unmarked, but all of which may possibly ruin your enjoyment of the story.
-Avoiding these pages is highly suggested for those who have not seen the show.
+Late-Arrival Spoiler Warning: Puella Magi Madoka Magica is one of the most popular anime franchises.
+As such, there are a great deal of spoilers.
+Most of them are marked, while others aren't.
+Avoiding these pages is highly suggested for those who have not seen the series.